 But the uncertainty lies in not understanding the degree of noise present in any data.
 Normally, high-frequency noise can cause a lot of distortions in the measurements of the sensors.
 Since we want the signal to be as precise as possible, it is important to remove such high-frequency noise.
 Noise filters are divided into linear (e.g., simple moving average) and non-linear (e.g., median) filters.

 - Low-pass filter – It passes signals with a frequency lower than a certain cut-off frequency and attenuates signals with frequencies higher than the cut-off frequency.

 - High-pass filter – It passes signals with a frequency higher than a certain cut-off frequency and attenuates signals with frequencies lower than the cut-off frequency.

-Other common filters include Kalman filter, Recursive Least Square (RLS), Least Mean Square Error (LMS).
+Other common filters include the Kalman filter, Recursive Least Square (RLS), and Least Mean Square Error (LMS).

 Autonomous Vehicle Feature Development at Dorle Controls

 At Dorle Controls, we strive to provide bespoke software development and integration solutions for autonomous vehicles as well.
 This includes individual need-based application software development as well as developing the entire software stack for an autonomous vehicle.